P.O. Box 122, Moraga, California 94556

 Rotary's Polio Initiative

 Welcome to the Rotary Club of Moraga, where we have been serving the community of Moraga, and the world, since 1967.
-Moraga Rotary meets at St. Mary's College campus, 1928 St. Mary's Road, in the Soda Center, on the first, third and fourth Tuesday at 12:00 pm, or at 6:00 pm for dinner on the second Tuesday of the month.
+Moraga Rotary now meets at Moraga Country Club, in the St. Andrews Lounge on the second floor, on the first, third and fourth Tuesday at 12:00 Noon, and at 6:00 PM for dinner on the second Tuesday of the month.

 Greetings from the President:

-Moraga Rotary is made up of men and women of different ages, vocations, professions and talents, all of whom work really hard to make a difference in their community and the world.
+Moraga Rotary is made up of men and women of different ages, professions and talents, all of whom are dedicated to making a difference in their community and the world.
+We also have 8 businesses that are business members, supporting the community in additional ways.
+There are over 1.2 million Rotarians all over the world and all attest to the motto “Service Above Self.”